What to do if you're being stalked

 More than one million people are thought to be victims of stalking every year, according to official estimates.

-Whilst a majority of these victims are women, men face high rates too and male or female the impact of stalking can be devastating.
+While a majority of the victims are women, men face high rates too and the impact of stalking can be devastating.

 So what can you do if you are worried you're being stalked?